Loading the content... Loading depends on your connection speed!

 Enrollment Management Manager, State Center Community College District

-Veronica Fisher is District Enrollment Management Manager for State Center Community College District.
-She has been with SCCCD for over 17 years serving in various capacities including experience on college campuses and at the district level serving the following roles: Evaluator Specialist, Admissions & Records Specialist, Veterans Administration Certifying Official, International Students PDSO.
+Veronica Fisher is District Enrollment Management Manager for State Center Community College District (SCCCD).
+She has been with SCCCD for over 19 years serving in various capacities including experience on college campuses and at the district level serving the following roles: Evaluator Specialist, Admissions & Records Specialist, Veterans Administration Certifying Official, International Students PDSO.
 She also has 10 years of experience in K-12 education as registrar, prior to joining SCCCD.
 She is a solution focused individual with a comprehensive background in education.
 Of equal importance she has an exceptional ability to relate well with people from the diverse communities of students and staff she serves.
 She fosters a love for helping others succeed and achieve their educational goals as well as career goals.
-She understands the needs and challenges of both the student and staff which helps her to adeptly bridge gaps in services with compassion.
+She understands the needs and challenges of both the students and staff, which helps her to adeptly bridge gaps in services with compassion.

 Larry Aycock